Best Cotswolds Itinerary | 1 Day in England’s Countryside

 This guide makes it easy for you.
 It gives you stops at four northern Cotswold villages for a great day trip.

-Use this Cotswolds one day itinerary as a starting point.
-Then, you can always check out the other villages on your return trips!
+Use this Cotswolds itinerary as a starting point.
+You can always check out other villages on your way back from The Cotswolds to London!

 Burford